Services for students

-The Career Center, located on the first floor of Sorensen Hall, helps students with all areas of career exploration and planning, including choosing a major, gaining experience as an intern, obtaining full-time employment or acceptance into graduate or professional school.
+The Career Center is part of the Community Engagement Center, located on the first floor of Sorensen Hall and helps students with all areas of career exploration and planning, including choosing a major, gaining experience as an intern, obtaining full-time employment or acceptance into graduate or professional school.
 Professional staff are available to provide individual assistance to students from 8 a.m. to 4:30 p.m.
 Monday-Friday.
 Call the Career Center at x7339 to schedule an appointment.

 Students may use the Career Center's computerized career assessment programs, online resources, alumni career network and career library to research majors and careers.
 In addition, Career Center staff are committed to teaching students how to conduct a successful job search through effective résumé construction and strong interviewing techniques.